The peach of the wolf

 Nature invented them in the Peruvian Andes where the Spanish conquistadors conquered them and brought them home to mama, but it took western civilisation about two hundred years until it was discovered that tomatoes were not as poisonous as some aristocrats thought.
 As soon as this news spread, tomatoes ascended to one of the main ingredients in the French revolution, in Mediterranean cuisine, in pizza - and all over the world.

 Small wonder: if you grow tomatoes you always end up having too many.

 Paint it red

 Tomatoes have a lot of great properties.
 They are healthy for your heart and blood and have an incomparable nice, slightly tart taste.
 But what's more important is their colour.

 Most dishes would look dull without the natural tomato-red.
-So if you use tomatoes almost like a painter, you're on a fascinating route to be a colourful as well as a tasteful cook.
-Mix in a tomato or at least just a touch of tomato pasta, into almost any sauce or mixed vegetables and it gets better.
+So if you use tomatoes almost like a painter, you're on a fascinating route to becoming a colourful and tasteful cook.
+Mix in a tomato or at least just a touch of tomato paste, into almost any sauce or mixed vegetables and it gets better.
 Which is in most cases effectively done by the support of your Braun Multiquick 5 hand blender.